Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-nominate-axiasolar.md

 ## Using Command-Line Interface (CLI)

-Apart from using AXIASolar-JS Apps to participate in staking, you can do all these things in CLI instead.
-The CLI approach allows you to interact with the AXIASolar network without going to the AXIASolar-JS Apps dashboard.
+Apart from using AXIACoin-JS Apps to participate in staking, you can do all these things in CLI instead.
+The CLI approach allows you to interact with the AXIACoin network without going to the AXIACoin-JS Apps dashboard.

 ### Step 1: Install @axiasolar-js/api-cli